Pag Island, Croatia: Travel Guide

 The island of Pag and its well-indented coastline is the longest in the Adriatic.
 It is 270 kilometers long, full of bays, coves, capes and beaches.
 Near Novalja you can find all types of beaches from beautiful sandy to pebble ones.

-Here is some of the most famous beaches on the island of Pag.
+Here are some of the most famous beaches on the island of Pag:

 Trincel beach is located in Stara Novalja (Old Novalja), north of the town of Novalja, on Pag island.

 The beach is covered with soft sand, surrounded by vegetation and close to the road leading to the city center.